 This was one of my most enriching course both professional and personal.
-I felt supported and valued by my professor, mates and my site supervisor.
+I felt supported and valued by my professor, mates, and my site supervisor.
 This does not mean that was the ideal experience throughout but in reflecting I have a great appreciation for the time spent grooming me and cultivating my skills to further advance to field an impact client's outcomes.

-Performance appraisal
+Performance Appraisal